Taboo (rapper): Other collaborations

 Taboo collaborated in the past with Ryan Key of Yellowcard on the song "Gotta Get It Now".
 He also collaborated with race rapper David Rolas for the song "Morena", and rapper Fudge Dog on the song "Get It".
 In late 2007, Taboo also collaborated with merengue star Juan Luis Guerra on a remix of his hit song "La Llave de Mi Corazón".
 In addition, he created a remix to the song "La Paga" by Juanes.
 Taboo worked with George Pajon Jr. and Andy Vargas to perform the Obama song "Yes We Can" (Si Se Puede).
 He performed together with Juanes, in the kick-off concert of South Africa Worldcup 2010, singing La Paga.
 He is on Paulina Rubio's Brava album adding vocals for the song "Hoy Me Toca A Mi", which he also co-wrote.

 Other work

 Acting

 Taboo's first acting role was in the film Dirty with Wyclef Jean, playing the part of Ramírez.
 He then appeared in the 2007 independent film Cosmic Radio, which also stars Michael Madsen, Wes Studi, Irene Bedard, Daryl Hannah, Ricardo Chavira, and other well-known actors.
 He played the character Vega in the 2009 film Street Fighter: The Legend of Chun-Li.
-Taboo has also appeared as a judge on the reality show MTV's Top Pop Group.
+Taboo appeared as a judge on the reality show MTV's Top Pop Group.
+He also had a cameo in Blue's Big City Adventure.